Frequently asked Questions

 - Unlimited telephone and email support.

-Extended programmes which take 8 days (Maths Mastery, Dyslexia correction including Attention Mastery) are $5000 + GST ($5750 incl GST).
-If Maths Mastery is undertaken after Dyslexia Correction or Attention Mastery, this is usually 3 days and is $1840 incl GST.
+Extended programmes which take 8 days (Maths Mastery, Dyslexia correction including Attention Mastery) are $6000 + GST ($6900 including GST).
+If Maths Mastery is undertaken after Dyslexia Correction or Attention Mastery, this is usually 3 days and is $2300 including GST.

 Why does it cost so much?

-The standard programme fee covers 30 hours of one-to-one tuition (extended programmes are 48 hours of one-to-one tuition), plus three follow-up sessions of 1-2 hours, teacher meetings if required, and unlimited telephone and email conversations.
+The standard programme fee covers 30 hours of one-to-one tuition (extended programmes are 48 hours of one-to-one tuition), plus three follow-up sessions of 1-2 hours each, teacher meetings if required, and unlimited telephone and email conversations.

-Although the initial investment is relatively high, this equates to about 18 (or 24) months of SPELD tuition and it does give the student an intensive learning period, which kick-starts their learning using their picture thinking strengths.
+Although the initial investment is relatively high, this equates to about 18 (or 24) months of group tuition and in addition it gives the student an intensive learning period, which kick-starts their learning using their picture thinking strengths.
+This allows the client to return to school or work with strategies that they can immediately implement for improved results.

 As an hourly rate it is not much more than a plumber, but is significantly cheaper than the rate you might pay an Educational Psychologist to diagnose any learning difficulties.